chrishuges/projectsWorkspace/sorensenLab/relatedToDlg2/sequencing20200107_humanProteinAtlasData/20211111File8_rawRnaSequencingDataProcessingRedo.md

 ## Reprocessing some RNAseq data

-This document describes the reprocessing of some RNAseq data from a previous publication.
-Specifically:
+This document describes the reprocessing of some RNAseq data from the [Human Protein Atlas](https://www.proteinatlas.org/).
+I am specifically interested in the brain data.
+They have deposited the raw files in ENA with the accession [ERP006650](https://www.ebi.ac.uk/ena/browser/view/PRJEB6971).

-"Cancer-Specific Retargeting of BAF Complexes by a Prion-like Domain" Cell, 2017, Pubmed ID: 28844694, GEO: GSE94278

 ### Description